OriginCodeAcademy/2016-SC-WinterCohort/Tests/Test-2/README.md

 ```
 	Change the background color of the div when the button is clicked.

-5. Add a slow fade out to a div with the id "myElement".

-## Provide answers to the following AngularJS questions.
+### Provide answers to the following AngularJS questions.
+Submit the questions and your answers on a simple HTML page.

 1. How do you define an AngularJS application?